 I really enjoyed the food in this part of the world.
 When I got back home the first thing I googled was: Balinese restaurants in Rome.
 The taste of Bali’s specialties is part of the amazing memories that you will take home with you.

-The flavours are unique, just like Bali is.
+The flavors are unique, just like Bali is.